THIS WEBPAGE IS ALSO AVAILABLE

 Participating in sinful behavior doesn’t have to involve evil intent to cause great damage to souls nonetheless.
 For many of us, vices such as gambling, drinking, drugging, and sex outside of marriage, along with bribery and other such forms of corruption, offer the allure of social acceptance and creature comforts.

-Yet these pleasures are often fleeting and can imperil souls with nasty side effects such as alcoholism, STD’s, broken families, and shattered lives!
+Yet these pleasures are often fleeting and can imperil souls with nasty side effects such as alcoholism, sexually transmitted diseases, broken families, and shattered lives!

 The contagion of social sin is made that much worse in a world filled with mean streets.
-Many of our inner cities have become breeding grounds for sin like standing water for mosquitos infected with the Zika virus!
-Gangs prey on many fatherless young people either to join them or get out of the way of their battles and drive-by shootings (if they can)!
+Many of our inner cities have become breeding grounds for sin like standing water for infected mosquitos!
+Gangs prey on many fatherless young people either to join them or to get out of the way of their battles and drive-by shootings (if they can)!

 In addition, many people are caught up in the morass of what might be called inherited sins, (apart from Original Sin).
 When parents don’t provide any love or guidance for their children, those kids often treat their own kids the same way.
 Thus fear, resentment, and anger are passed down like wretched family heirlooms.